 Each daily camp session begins at 9 a.m. and will conclude at 3 p.m.
 Children are asked to bring a lunch.

-Ash Peck, the Bijou’s Assistant General Manager, will be conducting the acting camps.
+Ash Goodwin, the Bijou’s Assistant General Manager, will be conducting the acting camps.

 Ash has loved the theatre from a very young age.
 It all started during her elementary school years, appearing in the yearly Christmas plays, including the Nutcracker.
 In middle school, she saw her first musical, The Phantom of the Opera, and her first stage play, The Count of Monte Cristo.
 In high school she was President of the drama club, competed in district and state-wide theatre competitions and appeared in A Midsummer Night’s Dream, You’re a Good Man, Charlie Brown, Cinderella, and other one-act plays.